n0rad/hard-disk-manager/readme.md

 - `index`: Index files location, size and date
 - `search`: Search for files, even on unplugged disks
 - `location`: Get disk physical location
-- `forget` : Remove all stored info about a disk and his files
+- `forget` : Remove all stored info about a disk, its backups, files and pending actions

 Add/Remove disks:
 - `prepare` : Prepare a new disks (partition, encrypt, format, mount) (requires no partitions)